 "We've Taken the Icons Out"

-Well, here’s the kicker: despite not being immediately accessible, it is not a difficult game at all.
-By 1985 standards and, especially, on the Commodore 64 it sits among the easier titles.
-Once the map has been committed to memory, it is possible to anticipate Zoff’s movements and complete it in ten minutes.
+Well, here’s the kicker: despite the lack of immediacy, Enigma Force is not a difficult game at all.
+By 1985 standards and, especially, for the Commodore 64 it probably would be among the easier titles.
+Once the map has been committed to memory, it is possible to anticipate Zoff’s movements (which never change) and complete it in ten minutes.
 Again, going back to the “sellout” narrative: its predecessor was definitely more complex, along with requiring time to complete, even if one had memorized everything.
-Indeed, in this regard, it would be easy to consider Enigma Force a disappointing sequel.
-But, frankly, it is beside the point nowadays.
-Cain’s design approach was nothing short of revolutionary in balancing action, strategy and team management in one single package, while also trying to please the general 1985 audience.
-It might be easily argued that the design wasn’t completely successful, but the genius of it still shines through, even today.
+Indeed, in this regard, it would be obvious to consider Enigma Force disappointing.
+But, frankly, it is a gameplay detail that is rather beside the point, almost 40 yers later.
+Cain’s design approach was nothing short of revolutionary in balancing action, strategy and team management in one single package, while also trying to please the general audience.
+It might be easily argued that his design wasn’t completely successful, but the genius of it still shines through today.

-Graphically, it was clearly a step up from its functional predecessor, featuring decently animated big sprites and a pretty overall cleaner look.
-Granted, there is not much variety in the different locations of the base, which also adds to a bit of confusion in trying to commit the map to memory.
+Graphically, Enigma Force was clearly a step up from its functional predecessor, featuring decently animated big sprites and a pretty overall cleaner look.
+Granted, there is not much variety in the different locations of the base, which might add a bit of confusion in trying to commit the map to memory.
 The sound effects are fantastic and there is, also, a very memorable tune by Fred Gray that plays from the beginning until the end.
 Fred remembers working on the music: “I had a cheap synth which I used to dream up melodies but I would start work on the backing first as that was the backbone and driving force.
 I would mess about on the synth with one hand while assembling one tune and new tunes would pop into my fingers (not my head) as I messed about the synth. […] like with Enigma Force, where the hell did that melody come from?”

 In the following video, Fred mentions Enigma Force as being a “Japanese game”, not exactly sure what he means: